 - The Safe Third Country Agreement must end: Laura Macdonald and Jeffrey Ayres propose the Trudeau government should drop its appeal of a Federal Court ruling against the Canada-U.S. refugee pact.

-- Empire, Trumped: Asad Ismi reports on how U.S. foreign policy changed, and stayed the same, under the Trump presidency.
+- U.S. Empire, Trumped: Asad Ismi reports on how U.S. foreign policy changed, and stayed the same, under the Trump presidency.

 - The 2020 U.S. election as "last stand" for the boomers: Will young voters save American democracy?
 Arushana Sundersaeson speaks to a few about the prospects.